A $p$-adic Simpson correspondence for singular rigid-analytic varieties: Introduction

 \begin{remark}

-In forthcoming work of Bhargav Bhatt and Mingjia Zhang, they construct a $\mathbb{G}_m$-gerbe $\mathcal{P}$ over the cotangent bundle of a smooth rigid space $X$ over $C$, which they call the Simpson gerbe.
+In forthcoming work of Bhargav Bhatt and Mingjia Zhang, they construct a $\mathbb{G}_m$-gerbe $\mathcal{P}$ over the cotangent bundle of a smooth rigid-analytic variety $X$ over $C$, which they call the Simpson gerbe.
 This gerbe gives an equivalence between perfect complexes on the pro-\'etale site and perfect complexes of $\mathcal{P}$-twisted Higgs bundles.
-It is also reasonable to expect that an $h$-sheafified version of this gerbe would yield a corresponding generalization to arbitrary rigid spaces. \end{remark}
+It is also reasonable to expect that an $\eh$-sheafified version of this gerbe would yield a corresponding generalization to arbitrary rigid-analytic varieties. \end{remark}